fbartho/go_use/README.md

 	/usr/local/Cellar/go/1.4.2/libexec
 	/Users/fbartho/Code/gopath/go

+Also, if you're working in multiple shell windows, after switching which go is active, you'll want to run `go_use_refresh` in your other shells to update the environment.

 # Installation

 1. First, install the go versions you want to use.
 Examples: `brew install go` `brew install go12` (ignore warnings about linkage, of course they collide!)